 Pursuant to the provisions ofsection 134( 3)(c) of the Companies Act 2013 yourdirectors confirm that:

 a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company for the financial year ended on March 312016 and of the profit and loss of the Company for that period;
+b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company for the financial year ended on March 312021 and of the profit and loss of the company for that period;

 KIFS Financial Services Limited

 Rajesh P. Khandwala